 SEARCHING FOR A COACH…Try to find someone that shares a similar philosophy, with regard to coaching style/youth development, for your kids start-up program.
 Keep in mind that you cannot please everyone and some will not like or agree with the coach selection.
 Some parents are very competitive and care only about winning.
 Other parents want a coach that does not scream and some care about youth development and equal play time.
 There will be parents that think you practice too much, while others think you don’t practice enough…In the end, you try and get the best coach available.
 This may require a club to pay money to have a part-time experienced head coach that can provide lessons to parents willing to volunteer as coaches.
 Regardless of who the coach is, all coaches need help to run an effective lacrosse program.
 One person cannot and should not run a team by themselves.

-- Identify your ‘region’ or school that you would like to be affiliated.
+Growing a team - Identify your school that you would like to be affiliated with.
 SNLA will help find a practice field location if your school will not provide space.
-Once you have identified your ‘niche’/region/school you will serve, it is time to grow your player base.
+Once you have identified your school you will serve, it is time to grow your player base.

 Open House Tables - Probably the best “recruiting” tool is an open house table.
 Here you have access to most of school’s students.
 It also gives the appearance of being a school sponsored organization (even when you are not).
 The goal of these events is to get the email addresses of prospective players.
 Once you have contact information, you can target these players with clinics, designed to introduce new players to the sport.
 If you decide to do an open house table… first you have to get permission from the principle to put up a table.
 You will want to use banners or signs to help draw attention to your club (SNLA has banners you can borrow).
 It is a good idea to display lacrosse equipment (sticks/helmet) and/or have current lacrosse players available.
 Your school may have multiple open house/orientations … so having volunteers to attend all of these events can be tricky.
 Once you get an email list…You need to contact people immediately…Strike while the fire is hot!
 Schedule a new kid (sticks only clinic) as soon as you can to get kids interested, (doesn’t matter that the season doesn’t start for 4 months- these kids will likely be the base of your future team).
 Encourage kids to get equipment or lend them equipment immediately so they can have greater participation in practices.